Where to stay in Kamnik

 - Do you need a car in Kamnik?

-- A car is genuinely useful in Kamnik for reaching trailheads and outlying lodging, so consider parking when booking.
+- A car is genuinely useful in Kamnik for reaching trailheads and outlying lodging, so factor in parking when you choose a place.

 Other Julian Alps bases